framps/raspiBackupDoc/en/src/nfs-as-backuptarget.md

 # NFS as backup target

+NFS is a widely used file system under Linux to access files remotely and is perfect for storing backups.
+Unfortunately, there are different nfs versions and different implementations - depending on the nfs server used.
+In particular, the nfs servers behave differently with regard to ACLs.

+ACLs are not normally used on Raspberries and therefore do not need to be copied to the backup.
+However, if ACLs are used, it becomes complicated to get them into the backup via nfs.
+The backup type tar supports ACLs.
+ACLs are also backed up in the EXT3/4 file system.

+nfs version 4 does not support ACLs. nfs version 3 usually does.
+However, Synology does not support ACLs with version 3 either.
+The option `nfsvers=3` or `nfsvers=4` can be used to define which nfs version should be used for the mount.

 It makes a lot of sense to store the backups from [raspiBackup](https://linux-tips-and-tricks.de/de/raspibackup) to a NAS and to use the NFS protocol for this purpose.
 The following describes how to configure this on a Synology.
 Of course, you can also use any other NAS as long as it supports NFS.